Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 [Back to Table of Contents](https://github.com/Michelle3334/brainworks#table-of-contents)

 ## Wireframes
 I used Balsamiq to create the wireframes.
+The brainteaser section was left out of the final website due to time constraints.
+There are some minor changes made to the layout during the development process.

 ### Desktop view
 * Home page